fmartinou/whats-up-docker/docs/changelog/README.md

 - :star: [UI] - Make watcher and registry names visible when container box is collapsed
 - :fire: Fix edge case where comparing different tags with identical digests (e.g. `mongo:8` = `mongo:8.0.0`)
 - :fire: [UI] - Fix sporadic 401 error when loading backend info from the UI
+- :fire: [OIDC] - Do not fail if IDP is not reachable at startup

 # 6.5.0
 - :star: [API/UI] - Add a feature to allow/disallow delete operations (`WUD_SERVER_FEATURE_DELETE`)